PlexRipper/PlexRipper/README.md

 # PlexRipper

-**UNDER ACTIVE DEVELOPMENT - ALPHA STAGE**
+**UNDER ACTIVE DEVELOPMENT - ALPHA STAGE => IT "WORKS", BUT NOT ALWAYS!**

 Tired of searching for media on different torrent websites or paying for Usenet server access?
 Well look no further!
 You can now use PlexRipper to download "everything" from the Plex servers you have access to and expand your collection that way!
 Let others collect media for you and then just download everything!

 ## Goals

-- Be the best crossplatform Plex downloader there is!
+- Be the best cross-platform Plex downloader there is!
 - Be on the same level of awesomeness as [Radarr](https://github.com/Radarr/Radarr) and [Sonarr](https://github.com/Sonarr/Sonarr)!

 ## Current Features